Responsive Web Design | Challenges | Getting Consensus

 Obviously, the larger the area a set number of pixels is spread to, the blurrier it will appear to the viewer, so people tend to use higher resolutions (larger numbers of pixels) as the size of the monitor increases.

-Very high resolutions may create issues with reading the text within dialogue boxes and programs.
+Very high resolutions may create issues with reading the text within dialogue boxes and programs designed with lower resolutions in mind.

 It then follows that people are going to see your web pages on various different sizes of screens (and in varying colour depths).
 It is not unusual to see a site designed for a larger screen become unnavigable when viewed at a lesser resolution.

 Responsive Web Design offers a much better solution.
-Even if the site is viewed using an older computer that is unable to interpret @media calls or current CSS, the content should still be viewable.
+The content should still be viewable if the site is viewed using an older computer unable to interpret @media calls or current CSS.
 The user experience may not be optimal, but is usable.

-Keep in mind that there will always be users that have special needs including colour perception problems and reliance on tools such as web readers for those with visual impairment.
+Keep in mind that there will always be users that have special needs including colour perception problems and reliance on tools such as web readers that interpret the written content as audio.

 Designing a site for someone that isn't familiar with common web concepts can be challenging.
-Your job is to explain their business to potential clients or customers.
+Your job is to explain their business to potential clients and sometimes their staff and customers.

 You and your client need to avoid miscommunication, including the use of common jargon Explain things simply, using language everyone can understand.